Sachielsc/My-ASP.NET-Core-Learning-Path/我的asp.net学习历程/ASP.NET Core 6 Web API Fundamentals 学习笔记.md

 ```

 The `: parentclassname` part that you mentioned in your question is used to specify inheritance in some languages like C++.
 It indicates that the derived class is inheriting from the specified parent class.
 This is done as part of the class declaration and is not used directly after a constructor.
 Instead, the constructor chaining is achieved using the techniques described above.

+## How to hide reference counts in VS2013?
+Tools → Options → Text Editor → All Languages → CodeLens